Making an Appointment

 Brighton, MA 02135

-During regular business hours, crisis appointments are available each day from 11:00 a.m. to 4:00 p.m. for students who may be experiencing a psychological emergency.
-Students can come by themselves to CHW Counseling, or they can be accompanied by a faculty or staff person.
+During regular business hours, crisis appointments by telehealth or in-person are available each day from 11:00 a.m. to 5:00 p.m. for students who may be experiencing a psychological emergency.
+Students can call to arrange an immediate telehealth visit or come by themselves to CHW Counseling.
 These appointments are offered on a first-come, first-served basis.

 A CHW Counseling staff member will take responsibility for determining whether the individual in crisis should be seen at the Center or should be referred for hospitalization or for a psychiatric evaluation off-campus.

-The confidentiality of counseling relationships is maintained in a manner consistent with accepted professional standards and with local, state and federal statutes.
+The confidentiality of counseling relationships is maintained in a manner consistent with accepted professional standards and with local, state and federal statutes for both telehealth and in-person services.
 Accordingly, no information regarding a client's counseling relationship is divulged unless prior written consent is obtained from the client.
 Confidentiality of the counseling relationship is broken only if such disclosure is necessary to protect the client, an identifiable third party, protect someone from imminent physical or psychological danger, in cases of apparent child or sexual abuse, or in those extremely rare cases when the courts subpoena Center records.
 In addition, no information concerning contact with members of CHW Counseling can be shared with other members of the University community without the prior approval of the client.

 In the event that a client requests release of information by signing the appropriate waiver(s), such information will be released selectively and only to designated qualified professionals.
 In all cases where a CHW Counseling staff member may advocate on behalf of a client with other University personnel, permission for release of information will be obtained before any intervention is undertaken, and/or information regarding the counseling relationship is shared.